 The main topic on everyone’s minds as of late is the Covid-19 outbreak and how it’s been impacting each and every aspect of our lives.
-We need to stay home as much as possible and be mindful when it comes to using your car during the outbreak.

 Without being used regularly, car batteries can lose charge meaning they may not have enough power to start the engine – this is likely to be the case if your essential journeys are especially short.
 This is also more likely to be the case with cars with older, weaker batteries, but even newer batteries can fail if they haven’t been used for long periods.